-Since the K-12 Cyber Incident Map was launched by Doug Levin of EdTech Strategies in March of 2017, it has grown to become the definitive source of publicly-disclosed school cybersecurity incident data in the United States.
+Since the K-12 Cyber Incident Map was launched in March of 2017, it has grown to become the definitive source of publicly-disclosed school cybersecurity incident data in the United States.
 To date, it is has documented well over 1,000 school cyber incidents, resulting in mass identity theft, the loss of hundreds of millions of taxpayer dollars, and the loss of significant instructional time.
 Since that time the Map and related resources have been:

 - Cited in testimony to the U.S. Congress, State legislatures, and Federal agencies (including the FCC, FTC, and U.S. Department of Education);